 Colors: RGB, HSL, and CMYK

-For a programmer this is just fine, but for most artists there are better ways to display a color graph.
-For the artists you’ll usually find some type of HSL (Hue, Saturation, and Luminance) representation.
-This is also sometimes referred to HSB (B for Brightness).
+For a programmer, this is just fine, but for most artists, there are better ways to display a color graph.
+For the artists, you’ll usually find some type of HSL (Hue, Saturation, and Luminance) representation.
+This is also sometimes referred to as HSB (B for Brightness).
 Hue represents all 360 degrees of the color wheel, saturation represents how much color is shown, and Luminance describes how dark the color is.
 This combination of values allows you to easily find those in-between colors (like red-orange or whatever) and then adjust how bright or colorful they are.

 CMYK values, which is short for cyan/magenta/yellow/black, are used more in printing applications, where balancing how much ink is used for a project is very important.